 Patrons who violate this agreement in any of the above mentioned ways may permanently lose their computer privileges.
 The staff has the right to end an Internet session when the Internet and Computer use Policy is violated.
 Internet access may be suspended or revoked by the SCPL at any time, without prior notice or hearing, for violation of the conditions of use set forth in this policy.
 The SCPL will be the sole arbiter of what constitutes violation of this policy.
 Loss of computer use privileges will be noted in the patron’s library record.

 Filtering: In accordance with the Children’s Internet Protection Act (CIPA) the Switzerland County Public Library uses a filtering program.
 Be advised that no filtering software is totally foolproof, and it may occasionally fail to block access to a site an individual may deem as inappropriate.
 It may also occasionally block access to a site not considered offensive.
 SCPL will provide unfiltered Internet access to persons 18 or older who request it for bono fide research or any other lawful purpose.

-Time Limits: Patrons are allowed 90 minutes per day on public use computers.
+Time Limits: Patrons and guests are allowed 90 minutes per day on public use computers.
 If there are more than 2 open computers, a patron or guest may use another 90 minutes at the discretion of staff.